LD4P/linked_data_authorities/qa_geonames/README.md

 * geonames_direct.json - Provides a configuration for directly accessing the GeoNames vocabulary as provided by GeoNames.
 * geonames_ld4l_cache.json - Provides a configuration for accessing the LD4L-Labs cache of the GeoNames vocabulary.

-NOTE: For geonames_direct.json, you need to change the username from `demo` to your username.
+NOTE: For geonames_direct.json, you need to change the username from `YOUR_GEONAMES_USERNAME` to your username.
 You can signup for a user name on the [GeoNames login page](http://www.geonames.org/login).

 ## Reference